Caterham Racing: Sigma 135 (270R, Roadsport, Modified Roadsport and Academy)

+All of which can be fully upgraded to Sigma 135 specification.
+Many of the upgrades are optional (wide track suspension, quick steering rack, brake bias valve and race dampers/springs) so you need not do everything at once (or at all).

+A Sigma 135 can be later upgraded to Sigma 150 specification.

+All Caterham Graduate classes run on the Toyo Tyres R888R road-legal track tyre (185/60 R13).

-The cars in the series are genuinely road-going and indeed a few are driven to (and hopefully) from races.
-Many are used by drivers mid-week for commuting, shopping, etc. needing no more than the covering up of competition numbers to make them road-legal (although Mega Graduate and Sigmax Graduate specs have moved away from this with the deletion of lights and windscreen).
-No changes from the standard specification are allowed and all have sealed engine units putting the emphasis firmly on driving ability rather than car modification.
+The cars in the series are all capable of being run on the road and indeed a few are driven to (and hopefully) from races.

+No changes from the standard specification are allowed, tyre limits are enforced and all have sealed engine units putting the emphasis firmly on driving ability rather than car modification.
 Along with low consumable costs, this keeps the costs of running a car very much under control thus making it one of the most cost-effective ways to go racing.
 The large grid sizes are a testament to this low-cost formula.

-Affordability is a key ingredient to Caterham Graduates racing.
-Strict regulations allow only limited modifications and work on the sealed engine units is limited to specified engine builders.